 Yellow Jacket Nest

 Mining Bee Nest

 Wasps build different nests depending on the specific species.
-Solitary wasps build their nest underground or in areas that are sheltered, whereas social wasps, and hornets, build their nests above ground.
+Solitary wasps build their nest underground or in sheltered areas, whereas social wasps and hornets build their nests above ground.
 These wasps usually build nests in tree trunks, tree branches or in the eaves of your home.
 The nest of a social wasp and a hornet is made of chewed-up and regurgitated wood.

 Like wasps, a bee’s nesting type is dependent on the species.
 Honeybees make their nest out of wax, which is created by the worker bees.
 Bumblebees prefer to nest underground in abandoned holes, and carpenter bees nest inside of wood.

 Wasps don’t generally survive through the winter.
 The queen – and females that will become queens – hibernate, but most other wasps in the colony will die when the cold arrives.

 In some countries, wasps are used to control pests in crops, because they eat insects that are considered harmful to farming.